 Clara’s first person narration is acerbic, sarcastic, and often laugh out loud funny.
 She is used to not being well-liked and she doesn’t care as long as it doesn’t impact the persona she has created for herself.
 One of the only people to call Clara on her attitude and her bad behavior is Rose, an overachiever trying to balance dance classes, school, and her punishment on the food truck.
 Rose is also struggling with anxiety–the one chink in the otherwise perfect image she presents to the world.

 While there’s some romance with Clara and the always adorable Hamlet, the main event in this novel is friendship as Clara and Rose start to understand and, much to their own dismay, appreciate each other the more they’re thrown together.

 The Way You Make Me Feel is a funny, smart, and utterly entertaining story that reminds you it’s never too late to make a few changes.
 A novel that’s guaranteed to make you laugh and leave you smiling.
 Highly recommended.

-Possible Pairings: Unclaimed Baggage by Jen Doll, It Started With Goodbye by Christina June, The Secret Ingredient by Stewart Lewis, Nice Try, Jane Sinner by Lianne Oelke, Foolish Hearts by Emma Mills, Bookish Boyfriends: A Date With Darcy by Tiffany Schmidt, Your Destination is On the Left by Lauren Spieller, Rayne and Delilah’s Midnite Matinee by Jeff Zentner, Pride by Ibi Zoboi
+Possible Pairings: Unclaimed Baggage by Jen Doll, It Started With Goodbye by Christina June, The Secret Ingredient by Stewart Lewis, Nice Try, Jane Sinner by Lianne Oelke, Save the Date by Morgan Matson, Foolish Hearts by Emma Mills, Bookish Boyfriends: A Date With Darcy by Tiffany Schmidt, Your Destination is On the Left by Lauren Spieller, Rayne and Delilah’s Midnite Matinee by Jeff Zentner, Pride by Ibi Zoboi